thyeovermars/Thesis/README.md

 ## Privacy and ethical considerations
-As this is a simulation study in which not only missingness, but also the data were simulated, no privacy issues and ethical considerations had to be dealt with.
+As this is a simulation study in which missingness and the data were simulated, no privacy issues and ethical considerations had to be dealt with.

 ## Contact
 For questions or suggestions, please contact the person responsible for this archive.